erikyuzwa/tasklist-vue-webpack/README.md

 # tasklist-vue-webpack

 a basic tasklist app using Vue.js and Webpack.
-On my TODO list (ha!) is to create a proper blog post describing this process.
+On my TODO list (ha!) is to create a proper blog post with some more details around the basics of Vue.js.

 ## installation